A brief history of SASNET

 In June 1999 SIDA invited Gothenburg University, Lund University and the University of Uppsala to send in declarations of interest, describing how each university envisions the development of research on South Asia.
 After consulting researchers in the field, Lund University developed a declaration, which which was submitted to SIDA in September 1999.
 In May 2000, SIDA selected Lund University as the host organization for the South Asian Studies institute.

-On October 14–15, 2000, around 70 Swedish South Asia researchers came together in Lund to discuss the formation of the new Swedish South Asian Studies Network.
-After the conference, a modified plan for the building of a network was submitted to Sida and in November Sida decided to fund the activities for the period 2001–2002.
-SASNET formally started in January 2001.
+Once selected.
+Lund University set up a working group to developf a national network for South Asian Studies.
+In October 2000, over 70 Swedish South Asia researchers gathered at a conference in Lund to discuss the formation of the new Swedish South Asian Studies Network.
+After the conference, a modified plan for the development of SASNET was submitted to SIDA and in November 2000 SIDA decided to fund the activities for 2001 and 2002.
+SASNET formally started its activities January 2001.

-SASNET got an office at Gamla Kirurgen in central Lund (connected to the Lund University International Office), and established its web site during the Spring–Summer 2001 after Lars Eklund had been employed as webmaster.
-Directions were issued by the Lund University vice-chancellor on in June 2001, and a board was elected for the period 2001-2003.
+SASNET was first housed in Gamla Kirurgen.
+It established its web site in 2001 after Lars Eklund had been employed as webmaster.
+The Vice-Chancellor of Lund University issued directions for SASNET in June 2001.
+SASNET's first executive board was elected for the period 2001-2003.

 In 2007, Anna Lindberg was appointed as Director of SASNET.
 Her immediate task was to secure SASNET's funding following SIDA's decision to withdraw funding by the end of 2009.
 Lindberg successfully persuaded Lund University that research on South Asia, in particular India, was of critical importance.
 As a result, starting in 2010 SASNET became entirely funded by Lund University.